wp-plugins/heyyou/readme.txt

 **WARNING: ALPHA PLUGIN, FOR DEVELOPERS ONLY ** THIS WAS UPLOADED TO WP.ORG FOR OUR TEAM OF DEVELOPERS AND TESTERS.
 THIS IS A PRE-BETA WITH AN INCOMPLETE WEBSITE/DOCUMENTAION.
 PLEASE CONTACT @david_sword FOR MORE INFORMATION**

 == Changelog ==

+= 0.0.9.14 =
+* added: bulk "change category" for media, category count reflects media count
+* added: when hoving media thumbnails, full file name appears
+* fixed: errors where "captions" wouldn't stick on new attachments until after page/post update/save
+* fixed: when multi-deleting (using checkboxes) media items, meta info (like attachments) is removed aswell, media cat count updated aswell
+* fixed: attachments only show in attachments when the media library item exsists

+= 0.0.9.13 =
+* fixed: errors from attachment plugin showing division by 0 for file size when no file exsists

+= 0.0.9.12 =

+= 0.0.9.11 =

+= 0.0.9.10 =

+= 0.0.9.9 =

+= 0.0.9.8 =

 = 0.0.9.7 =
 * added: hys_get_meta() to easily get hys post meta in a single array